APD files joint motion with DOJ to end oversight

 It all began in 2014 after the DOJ found a pattern of excessive force within the police department.
 The DOJ then mandated reforms ranging from the use of guns and lapel cameras, to how deadly force cases are reported.

-Taylor Rahn, the lead attorney representing APD in the settlement, says the department is now in 100% compliance.
+Taylor Rahn, the lead attorney representing APD in the settlement, says the department is now in 100-percent compliance.

 “I just remind the public that this was not only approved by the Department of Justice and the city, it was approved by the other party in this matter, the union, as well as the court monitor,” Rahn said.